zeropingheroes/lanager/README.md

 3. Optionally set a link's **parent** to create a drop-down menu
 3. Select **Submit** to save changes

+### Create an API token

+LANager exposes a REST API under `/api`.
+Most of it is public and read-only, but a few actions (such as sending a Discord notification message) require you to authenticate.
+To let an external client (a bot, a script, or another app) perform these actions on your behalf, issue yourself a personal access token:

+1. In the top-right, select your avatar > **API Tokens**
+2. Enter a **name** for the token, so you can recognise it later
+3. Select **Create API Token**
+4. Copy the token value shown as it is only ever shown once

+Use the token by sending it as a `Bearer` token in the `Authorization` header of your API requests.
+You can revoke a token at any time from the same page.

 ## Backup

 Back up LANager's configuration, database data, and uploaded images: